Detailed Guide forParalegals and Legal Assistants* in San Diego County

 Projections of Employment

 In California, the number of Paralegals and Legal Assistants* is expected to grow slower than average growth rate for all occupations.
 Jobs for Paralegals and Legal Assistants* are expected to increase by 13.2 percent, or 3,900 jobs between 2014 and 2024.

-In San Diego County, the number of Paralegals and Legal Assistants* is expected to grow much faster than average growth rate for all occupations.
-Jobs for Paralegals and Legal Assistants* are expected to increase by 29.8 percent, or 980 jobs between 2012 and 2022.
+In San Diego County, the number of Paralegals and Legal Assistants* is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Paralegals and Legal Assistants* are expected to increase by 16.9 percent, or 470 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|